trunk-io/docs/check/configuration/custom-linters/reference.md

 ## Linter Command Definition

+The linter command definitions are defined in `lint.linter.commands`.
+A single linter can have multiple commands if it is used in different ways.

 `name` : a unique name for this commmand (some tools expose multiple commands, format, lint, analyze, etc.).
 This will default to trunk verb if not specified.

 `output`: which C++ linter class to use to parse this linter output